Ups 'n Downs: Alternate version and ending

 When the cartoon was re-released by pirate distributor Astra TV in the 1950s, it was renamed Off to the Races.
 Since it was sourced from an incomplete copy, the cartoon abruptly ends with the hand grenade going off, and cutting to a "THE END" title card.
-The 1973 redrawn colorized version was also sourced from the same incomplete copy, and thus has a significantly different ending produced; the hand grenade destroys Bosko's mechanical horse, but also sends him flying into the cheating jockey and knocks him off his own horse, which Bosko is then able to use to win the race.
+The 1973 redrawn colorized version, produced in South Korea, was also sourced from the same incomplete copy, and thus has a significantly different ending produced; the hand grenade destroys Bosko's mechanical horse, but also sends him flying into the cheating jockey and knocks him off his own horse, which Bosko is then able to use to win the race.